aajh/http-server/README.md

 ```

 The server will serve a static HTML response on paths `/` and `/index.html` and files from the `public` directory.
-You can make a request for example with
+You can make a request, for example, by typing
 ```
 telnet localhost 3000
 GET / HTTP/1.1

 ```